Hybrid coupling with operator inference and the overlapping Schwarz alternating method: The Schwarz alternating method for heterogeneous model coupling

 Furthermore, let the time domain be decomposed into $\numControllerSteps$ time intervals (referred to as ``controller time-steps" in our earlier work \cite{Mota:2022}), $I_k = [t_{k-1},t_{k}]$, $k=1,\ldots,\numControllerSteps$ with $t_k < t_{k+1}$, $t_{\numControllerSteps} = \timeFinal$.
 SAM operates by solving the following sequence of problems for $k=1,\ldots,\numControllerSteps$, with inner Schwarz iterations $\schwarzIt=1,2,\ldots$,

 given an initial guess for $~\varphi_2^{(0)}$.
-In \eqref{eq:dynamic_elasticity_sam_bcs}, $\Pi_1$ denotes the projection of the solution $~\varphi_2$ onto $\partial_S \Omega_1$ and $\Pi_2$ denotes the projection of the solution $~\varphi_1$ onto $\partial_S \Omega_1$.
 These operators are needed since the subdomains $\Omega_1$ and $\Omega_2$ can be discretized by different meshes having different resolutions and/or element types, as shown in Figure \ref{fig:schwarz_overlapping}.
 The system~\eqref{eq:dynamic_elasticity_sam_bcs} is supplemented with initial conditions, as given in~\eqref{eq:dynamic_elasticity_bcs}, restricted to each subdomain.
 In essence, SAM solves the PDE on $\domainOneArg{1}$ using an initial guess to the solution on $\domainOneArg{2}$ as a Dirichlet boundary condition on the interface $\domainBoundarySchwarzOneArg{1}$, and then proceeds to solve the PDE on $\domainOneArg{2}$ using the updated solution from $\domainOneArg{1}$ as a Dirichlet boundary on the interface $\domainBoundarySchwarzOneArg{2}$.
 This iteration is continued until convergence, discussed in more detail below.
 We emphasize that the Schwarz iteration is not performed in a global space-time setting, but rather over each controller time-step.
 This is equivalent to a global space-time implementation (due to causality in time), but far more efficient and easier to implement, as discussed in~\cite{Mota:2022}.

 \begin{remark} Although the discussion and numerical results presented herein assume the coupling of just two subdomains, we emphasize that SAM is capable of coupling an arbitrary number of subdomains.
-Indeed, we have considered SAM-based couplings of three or more subdomains in several of our past works, e.g., \cite{Mota:2017, Snyder:2023, Moore:2024, wentland2024Schwarz}.
+Indeed, we have considered SAM-based couplings of three or more subdomains in several of our past works, e.g.,~\cite{Mota:2017, Snyder:2023, Moore:2024, wentland2024Schwarz}.
 However, since we consider herein DDs that are physically motivated, we are not targeting problems having greater than 10 subdomains; in fact, it is rare to encounter a problem requiring more than 4--5 subdomains. \end{remark}

 \IncMargin{1.5em}

 \DecMargin{1.5em}